 After they were about 20 weeks old, she would go to roost in the turkey tower my husband built for them.
 Sometimes he would be there, but usually not until after some coaxing.
 He knew where we wanted him, he just didn’t want to do it unless I made him.

 The main reason you’d want them to roost in a particular area is so the hen will feel safe in the coop so she’ll lay in her nest.
 You don’t want to have an egg hunt to find her laying spot.
 Turkeys are very good at hiding.

 Turkey hens begin laying later than chicken hens.
 She won’t begin laying until she is about 8 months old.
 She also won’t lay as often as a chicken.
 Heritage breed hens will lay an egg every 3-5 days.
 On average 100 – 150 eggs a year.

-Building a sustainable breeding flock of heritage turkeys takes time.
-You have to be selective in which birds are kept for breeding.
-You only want the strongest, healthiest, most productive birds to keep the flock alive.
+Building a sustainable breeding flock of heritage breed turkeys takes time.
+To help ensure your Chocolate Turkey eggs hatch, you have to be selective in which birds are kept for breeding.
+You only want the strongest, healthiest, most productive birds to build the flock.

 If you choose to raise heritage breed turkeys, you’ll find they quickly have a special place in your heart and homestead.